okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/validate-id-tokens/main/index.md

 ## Verify the token signature

-Verify the access or ID token's signature by matching the key that was used to sign in with one of the keys that you retrieved from your Okta authorization server's JWK endpoint.
+Verify the access or ID token's signature by matching these two keys:

+* The key that was used to sign in
+* One of the keys that you retrieved from your Okta authorization server's JWK endpoint

 Specifically, a `kid` attribute is used to identify each public key, which corresponds with the `kid` claim in the access or ID token header.

 If the `kid` claim doesn't match, it's possible that the signing keys have changed.
 Check the `jwks_uri` value in the authorization server metadata and try retrieving the keys again from Okta.